Skip to main content

 • Narrative Essay.
 Authored by: Daryl Smith O' Hare and Susan C. Hines.
 Provided by: Chadron State College.
 Project: Kaleidoscope Open Course Initiative.
 License: CC BY: Attribution

-This page titled 1.2: Assignment- Multi-Modal Narrative is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: Assignment- Multi-Modal Narrative is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform.